 Legend has it that his spelling wasn’t very good, though he was super smart academically.
 In those days, spelling alone could let you down in school.

 Midge (Michael Kelly) is a man who uses violence like a workshop tool.
 He could be a sociopath, and this serves him well.
-Midge is more like a robotic horror opponent than a fleshed-out main man with human weaknesses and needs.
-I don’t even code his sociopathy as a weakness.
+Midge is more like a robotic horror opponent than a fleshed-out main man with human shortcomings and needs.
+I don’t even code his sociopathy as a shortcoming.